osohq/oso/docs/application-library/python.rst

 Registering application classes with Polar
 ==========================================

-Python classes can be registered as :ref:`application-types` with Polar using either the :py:func:`oso.register_class` function or the
+Python classes can be registered as :doc:`application types <application-types>` with Polar using either the :py:func:`oso.register_class` function or the
 :py:func:`oso.polar_class` decorator.

 The class's fields, class variables, and methods may then be accessed from within Polar as well.